 Annie Heiderscheit, Ph.D., MT-BC, FAMI, LMFT

-Director of Master of Music Therapy and Assistant Professor
+Director of Master of Music Therapy and Associate Professor

 Dr. Heiderscheit has over 15 years of experience teaching undergraduate and graduate courses and nearly 25 years of clinical experience in a variety of healthcare environments from major medical centers to clinics.
 She maintains a clinical practice at the University of Minnesota Children’s Hospital, as well as a music therapy private practice.
 She also consults and teaches within major healthcare organizations on the benefits of using music as an integrative modality in patient care.